matthewsides/Prototyping/README.md

 ####  Basic Prototyping & Collaboration

 #### High Fidelity Tools

 High-fidelity prototyping[3] refers to a computer based interactive representation of a product in its closest resemblance to the final design in terms of details and functionality.
 High fidelity wrieframes are often drafted near the end of the design process to communicate design decisions to the development team prior to coding the final product.

 ### Prisma

 #### End User categorisation/classification

 End user's can be segregated into two catagorys; Contemporary and those whom are not.
 Contemporary refering to those whom follow the modern style and are generally more experienced in this genre.
 Further delving into the term contemporary based on the following of modern design, contemporary users can be put into two types; intermittent and expert user's with the third novice falling out of the range as the term novice is usually used to describe a user new to the genre or technology.Theses catagorys provide the basis on which the application 'Prisma' (a project in development) will be formed upon as the application is aiming to meet the expectations of those under the cotemporary catagory, whom support the third person action franchise.
 Though the game is not restricted to a contemporary demographic as support basis for novice users will be provided (turtorials).
 In addition concerning the formulation of prototypes and testing novice user's tend to provide information concerning bugs the best as they still are not aware as to how the game should function thus, should provide the most optimal and raw results, giving input on the application that may not conform to the norm.
 Though intermittent and expert user's can also provide information benifical to the project as this demographic should already know what to expect from a game in this genre, as stated novice user's tend to stray away from what is deemed the norm demonstrating user behaviours and user ease of use (ease of use refering to how hard the application is to  navigate,play,etc.).

 #### Behavioural Models

+Behavioral modeling is a description of  how a proposed  system will interact with actors and other entitles which are out of the boundarys of the system.
+The first part of a system behavioral model is requirements gathering.

 #### Use Case model

-The Use case model is a user model ,that involves use case diagrams to depict the functionality of a system, using actors to represent a user in order to showcase user interaction and imply what different users may do when faced with a problem and given a solution.In relation to a scenario of a game, this would be what the user does when given configuration options (what options would they choose?) or given a task to complete, would the user exhibit the expected behaviour  of complting the task or veer of course, etc.[5]
+The Use case model is a user model ,that involves use case diagrams to depict the functionality of a system, using actors to represent a user in order to showcase user interaction and imply what different users may do when faced with a problem and given a solution.In relation to a scenario of a game, this would be what the user does when given configuration options (what options would they choose?) or given a task to complete, would the user exhibit the expected behaviour  of completing the task or veer of course, etc.[5]

+#### Activity Diagrams

+Activity diagrams are diagrams used to model system behaviours, in addition to detailing the relationships between the behaviours in the overall flow of the system (that is, dynamic element interactions).
+Essentially the diagram maps out the possible paths that can be taken along with the relationship between said objects.
+In relation to  end user's the activity diagram can show the possible paths and also the choices a user may pick during playtime.
+[6]

+####

 #### Prisma metholodgy and test plan

 This section covers the audience for the project 'Prisma' along with the metholodgy set to be used for the development of multiple prototypes and the core application.
 Though not limited to the scope, Prismas target audience is set to extend primarly to players whom enjoy third person action games.
 Tutorial like elements and features will also be implemented in order to ensure ease of use for players new to the genre.

 Furthermore the prototyping methodlogy that the development will be based around is Throw-away’ or ‘Rapid’.
 Throw-away’ or ‘Rapid’ , which pertains to developing a small part of a system, then giving it to the end user to try out and evaluate.
 The user provides feedback which can quickly be incorporated into the development of the main system.
 The prototype is then discarded or thrown away.
 Rapid/Throwaway prototyping essentially helps to ascertain a complete set of user requirements.